Esri/geodev-hackerlabs/develop/wab_custom_theme.md

 4. [Download GeocoderCustom] (wab/GeocoderCustom.zip?raw=true) unzip and copy the folder to the widgets directory(e.g., webappbuilder\client\stemapp\widgets).

-5. Click GeocoderCustom/css/style and update the CSS to give the geocoder a white background with no border and a rounded
+5. Click GeocoderCustom/css/style and update the CSS to give the geocoder a white background with no border and a rounded edge.

 	```CSS
 	.jimu-widget-geocodercustom{